bibanon/bibanon/Stories/Stories.md

 ## [[4chan]]

-> The views expressed in these stories are solely those of the original author on 4chan, and do not necessarily represent the views of, and should not be attributed to, the archivists of the Bibliotheca Anonoma.

 ### The Father and his Daughter

 Tales about anons who discovered an orphan in a terrible situation, and with the unexpected encouragement of the legions of Anonymous, helped them back up to their feet.
 Those anons became more than kind strangers; they became the child's mentors and adopted fathers.